exiang/open_hub_wiki/Module-Install-&-Upgrade.md

 Instructions in this file will run automatically when you upgrade your module.

+> Please take note that this is run thru PHP web and this might break your upgrade process if it took too long beyond the limit of PHP `max_execution_time` setting

 Click on Upgrade button to upgrade your module from backend.
 ![](https://user-images.githubusercontent.com/5336690/74012856-2a48fc80-49c6-11ea-880e-34d017d80647.png)